Participant Access Tokens

 To obtain a participant access token, your authenticator must first obtain a service token.
 See REST API Authentication for details.
 This lets the system verify that your app is authorized to request tokens on a participant’s behalf.

-Once you have a service token, make a second request to the same token endpoint:
+Once you have a service token and the participant ID, make another request to the same token endpoint to get the participant token.

 POST https://mydatahelps.org/identityserver/connect/token